Galloway House Gardens

 History, tourist information, and nearby accommodation

-Perhaps the best time of year to visit is in the spring when the woods are carpeted with snowdrops - over 20 varieties.
-The gardens are open all year, usually between 0900 and 1700 but it is best to check the official website before planning a visit.
+Perhaps the best time of year to visit is in the spring when the woods are carpeted with snowdrops - over twenty varieties.

 About Galloway House Gardens

 Address: Garlieston, Dumfries and Galloway, Scotland, DG8 8HF

 Location: On a minor road signposted at the southern outskirts of Garlieston.
 Paid parking.

 Galloway House Gardens Photos

 Photo Credit: David Ross and Britain Express